Quick Overview

 In object detection, other models such as Faster R-CNN, RetinaNet, and Single Shot Multibox Detector (SSD) also provide effective solutions, with each model offering trade-offs in terms of speed and accuracy.
 The advent of these models has drastically improved the performance of real-time applications, from smart cameras to drone navigation.

-Computer Audition (CA)
+What is Computer Audition (CA)?

 Computer Audition (CA), also known as machine listening, is an AI subfield focused on enabling machines to interpret and understand audio data, similar to how Computer Vision allows machines to process and understand visual information.